After a Heart Event: Reading a Food Nutrition Label

 - Only 900-1,300 calories a day should come from carbohydrates on a 2,000 calorie diet.
 Many people who have heart disease also have diabetes.
 If you have diabetes you should consult your doctor for daily recommended allowances of sugar and carbohydrates.
 Carbohydrates are sugars or starches and serve as the main source of energy in your body.
 On a food label, both dietary fiber and sugar make up the total carbohydrate number.
 In 2020, food labels will start to show added sugars but today added sugars and natural sugars are listed together under sugar.
 Added sugar should make up less than 10 percent of your total calories.

-Joyce adds, “The good news is new food labels will be used in 2020 and will be easier to understand with larger print.
-I know it takes longer to shop when you read the food label, but it is helping keep your heart health.
-Take the time to read the labels.”
+Joyce adds, “In 2020 a new food label was released, the new label is easier to understand with larger print.
+I know it takes longer to shop when you read the food label.
+Take the time to read the labels, helping keep your heart healthy.”

-St. Elizabeth Heart & Vascular Institute recognizes women heart survivors have particular needs and have a support group just for women—Healing Hearts.
-The support group meets the second Tuesday of every month at 9 a.m. at St. Elizabeth Edgewood.
-To learn more and reserve a spot call (859) 301-WELL or visit www.stelizabeth.com/healinghearts.
+The Florence Wormwald Heart and Vascular Institute at St. Elizabeth recognizes women heart survivors have particular needs and have a support group just for women—Healing Hearts.
+The support group meets the second Tuesday of every month at 9: 30 a.m. at St. Elizabeth Edgewood.
+Reservations are recommended.
+To learn more and reserve a spot call (859) 301-WELL (9355) or visit www.stelizabeth.com/healinghearts.